mics-jusuE404/Code_Cellar/Differential_Analysis/README.md

 Differential RNA-seq analysis using the `edgeR` framework downstream of `salmon` and `tximport`.
 Expects `txi` from `tximport` plus design matrix and contrasts as inputs.
 Outputs the standard `topTags` from `edgeR` plus the offset-corrected CPMs (offsets that account for depth, composition bias and txlength from `tximport`).

 ## plotMA_custom:
 A wrapper to create MA-plots for pairwise comparison of count data based on average counts and log2FC.
+Automatically sets ylimits based on quantiles to capture most of the data.
+Outliers are plotted as little triangles at the borders of the yaxis, pretty similar to what `DESeq2::plotMA` does.

 ## tximport:
 Short template script to summarize `salmon` quantifications to the gene level.